Thanksgiving and fireworks!

 Well, yes!
 If your in Myrtle Beach S.C.

-Broadway at the Beach has fireworks frequently.
+Apparently, Broadway at the Beach has fireworks frequently.
 While visiting last year during the same timeframe I didn't have a camera.
 This year even though I was prepared with camera and tripod I experienced several technical problems.
 First, I didn't have a remote shutter release (forgetting it at home in my other camera bag).
 Second, the fireworks only lasted 3 minutes and they were not as colorful as remembered.
 Three minutes of fireworks is not a lot of time to experiment and choose.
 Finally, I didn't scope out a good enough place to sit my tripod that had an interesting foreground or backdrop element for my fireworks.

 I can't stress the importance of having a good foreground and backdrop for your fireworks.
 Anyone can take photos of fireworks, but composing the scene with an interesting element can make the real difference.
 Thinking I had a good background, once the fireworks started the crowd gathered in front of my camera and smothered it.
 First it was a few people, then there was a crowd.

-work the best.
+I found that holding the shutter for about 2 seconds seemed to work the best.
 I basically just took photos every 2 seconds I hoped for the best.
 It is difficult to anticipate the fireworks.
 I left my ISO at 200, my aperture at f10 and focused in a distance where I estimated the fireworks would be exploding.
 Once I had that all set, I just experimented with different shutter speeds.

 No comments: